 - This will generate roasted flavors when the skin starts blistering and lightly charring.
 You will also concentrate the tomato flavors by removing water and caramelize the sugars in the tomato.

 - You will also caramelize the sugars in the onion and further concentrate their flavor by removing water.

 - When cooked down, the vinegar sugar mixture is similar to adding pomegranate syrup or barbeque sauce to your sauce.
 It is going to add complex fruit flavors and greatly increase the richness of your sauce.

 - Chicken stock

-- We’ll be reducing the chicken stock down to give a meatier concentrated flavor to our sauce
+- I’ll be reducing the chicken stock down to give a meatier concentrated flavor to my sauce

 - Worcester and tomato paste

-- Worcester adds umami to our sauce and tomato paste brings a lot of tomato flavor in as well.
+- Worcester adds umami to my sauce and tomato paste brings a lot of tomato flavor in as well.

 - 1 tablespoon olive oil